tillbiskup/evedata/docs/architecture.rst

     The name of this subpackage is most probably not final yet.

 The overall package structure of the evedata package is shown in :numref:`Fig. %s <fig-uml_evedata>`.
-In the future, a series of (still higher-level) UML schemata for the dataset subpackage will be shown, reflecting the current state of affairs (and thinking).
+Furthermore, a series of (still higher-level) UML schemata for the dataset subpackage are shown below, reflecting the current state of affairs (and thinking).

 Generally, the dataset subpackage, as mentioned already in the :doc:`Concepts <concepts>` section, provides the interface towards the "user", where user mostly means the ``evedataviewer`` and ``radiometry`` packages.